 What are “practice hours”?
 The AACN defines the curricular elements that must be present in DNP programs.
 These are called the DNP Essentials.
 It is through the DNP Essentials that AACN states graduates must have a minimum of 1000 post-baccalaureate practice hours that allow students to understand, perform, and refine professional competencies at the DNP level.
 Practice hours refers to any experience that affects health care outcomes.
 The practice hours are above and beyond the coursework.

 What is a DNP Project?
 The DNP Project is a scholarly project that integrates the AACN DNP Essentials into practice.
 DNP students focus on planning, implementing, and evaluating a change that impacts healthcare outcomes either through direct or indirect care at systems level or population level.
 DNP students are guided through this process almost immediately after starting through the program.
-In addition, professional writing is critical in communicating your DNP Project (and practice)— Information on writing expectations and resources.
+In addition, professional writing is critical in communicating your DNP Project (and practice).

 What is the structure of the program?
 WSU offers two entries into the DNP program—the Post BSN to DNP – Family Nurse Practitioner and the Post Masters to DNP – Leadership.
 The Post Masters is a six (6) semester part-time program.
 The first five (5) semesters include coursework and the sixth semester is for individuals who may need more time to attain their practice hours.
 During all the semesters, the student will work to achieve the practice hours.